Badge(s) Earned: Thirteen

-Transformational Mathematics is different from any math course that most have ever seen.
+Transformational Mathematics is different from any math course that you have probably ever seen.
 This course is a walking tour through many of the basic languages and principles of mathematics.
 Our desire is to end up not only more comfortable with mathematical concepts, but hopefully enjoying, and actually finding amazement in these very ancient forms of human inquiry.
 Furthermore, we hope to feel the sort of comfort that allows us to employ mathematical concepts in our daily lives.
 And for some, we hope to inspire further and deeper investigation into these mathematical concepts.

-By the end of this course, students will be able to:
+By the end of this course you should be able to:

-- demonstrate comfort and competence in working with variables, exponents, fractions, decimals and percents en route to generating appropriate equations leading to the solving of complex word problems.
+- demonstrate comfort and competence in working with variables, exponents, fractions, decimals and percents en route to generating appropriate equations leading to the solving of complex word problems;

-- draw, analyze and interpret linear, quadratic and logarithmic functions and graphs.
+- draw, analyze and interpret linear, quadratic and logarithmic functions and graphs;

-- find practical and appropriate use of statistical and probabilistic data.
+- find practical and appropriate use of statistical and probabilistic data;

-- recognize and generate geometric shapes, measurements, theorems and basic trigonometric principles.
+- recognize and generate geometric shapes, measurements, theorems and basic trigonometric principles;

 - comfortably begin to explore and examine the qualitative and quantitative, sacredly geometric patterns of this spectacular living universe.